domosekai/domosekai.github.io/sstp/help.md

 Nothing.
 Your profiles are saved locally (in system settings) and passwords are stored in keychain.
 Connection logs are only in the memory and never (even temporarily) saved to the device.
 We do not send or receive anything in the background.

-### Q: Your app is draining my battery?
+### Q: The app is draining my battery?

 In the default profile, VPN stays on when your device goes to sleep.
-You can turn it off in the profile so that VPN reconnects when the phone wakes up.
-Note that reconnection may take some time.
+You can turn it off in the profile so that VPN only reconnects when the phone wakes up.
+This saves battery but reconnection may take some time.

-However, sometimes the phone just refuses to go to sleep and you can confirm it through the connection log (no "Entering sleep mode" shown in the log).
+However, sometimes the phone just refuses to go to sleep no matter how you set the option.
+You can confirm it through the connection log (no "Entering sleep mode" shown in the log).
 This is normal if the phone is charging or something is working in the background (e.g. music is playing).
 If there is nothing special, try restarting your device.

 ### Q: Why are there many "entering sleep mode" and "wake up" messages in the log?